Balloonfix/balloonfix.in/README.md

 - **Upload product & banner images** - Both product and banner images can be uploaded by the admin.

+- **Delete product & banner images** - Both product and banner images can be deleted by the admin.

+- **Change product availability** - Admin can change the availability of the products.

+- **Delete product** - Products can be deleted by the admin.

 - **Email notification** - The admin receives an email notification on every new booking.